BareConductive/node-picap/README.md

 var MPR121 = require('node-picap');
 var mpr121;

-// correct address for the Pi Cap - other boards may vary mpr121 = new MPR121('0x5C');
+// note that interval sets the interval (in ms) at which
+// the module attempts to emit data events - the MPR121
+// hardware sets a lower limit on this - default is 10ms,
+// can set down to 1ms
+mpr121 = new MPR121('0x5C', { interval: 10 });

 mpr121.on('data', function(data) {
   // split out each of the various data streams...